felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I currently write my notes in a TRURED notebook I found at Staples (Bureau en Gros) which cost me $10.
 It was the cheapest dotted bound journal in the store.
-It didn't have all the features I listed above, but I can work around that easily.
+It didn't have all the features I listed above, but I worked around that easily.

 I also bought a Leuchtturm 1917 A5 to use as a personal diary and I liked its features, feel, and available